AndrewCS149/Async-Inn/README.md

 ### Change Log

+- 1.21 Authorizations set to all routes - 1 Aug 2020
 - 1.20 'District Manager', 'Property Manager' & 'Agent' - 1 Aug 2020
 - 1.19 User authentication and authorization - 1 Aug 2020
 - 1.18 All routes working as intended - 31 Jul 2020